 It begins with the job description and posting.
 You can’t expect your HR team to support you in finding great candidates if you provide a vague or inaccurate description of what the role will entail.

 You can save yourself a lot of frustration by answering these simple questions:

 - Have I clearly defined the job specs?

 - Have I clearly articulated my requirements to the HR team?

-- Go back to question 1, then rinse and repeat until you are ABSOLUTELY CLEAR!
+- Back to question 1, then rinse and repeat until you are clear.

-I’ve heard managers say: “Well, if they are too clever, I risk losing my job.”
-Don’t EVER think this way!
-Don’t settle for less, don’t be scared about driving a team of really clever and dedicated people; be proud of it.
-Your employees will make you better, they will make you believable and stronger as a manager.
+I’ve heard managers say: “Well if they are too clever, I risk losing my job.”
+Please don’t settle for less, don’t be scared about driving a team of brilliant and dedicated people; be proud of it.
+Your employees will make you better; they will make you believable and respected as a manager.
 As long as you believe in your team, they will believe in you.
-Be genuinely interested in them, coach them to give their best and offer a clear sense of purpose.
+Be genuinely interested in them, coach them to give their best, and offer a clear sense of purpose.
 The results will be magical.

-I’ve been fortunate enough to work with and hire amazing teams: energetic, passionate and always ready to improve themselves.
-I’d like to thank them and encourage you to make passion a priority the next time you’re hiring.
+I’ve been fortunate enough to work with and hire outstanding teams: energetic, passionate, and always ready to improve themselves.
+I want to thank them and encourage you to make passion a priority the next time you’re hiring.
 Because, for a manager, there’s nothing so satisfying as building an outstanding team.